 - a temperature of 38ºC or higher

-You should also see your doctor if you are pregnant, or have a weakened immune system due to medication that suppresses the immune system, or a condition that weakens your immune system.
+You should also see your doctor if you are pregnant, or have a weakened immune system due to medicine that suppresses the immune system, or a condition that weakens your immune system.

 Last reviewed: March 2019